 “Whenever I was having a hard day, juggling all my responsibilities as a first-generation student parent, their offices were always open,” Grau said.
 “It made me feel seen and recognized.
 I don’t think I would have graduated without that support, to be honest.”

 The Life Impact program started in 2005 as a collaboration between UWM and the Jane Bradley Pettit Foundation.
 Originally it was a six-year pilot program, serving a selected group of undergraduate student parents.
 With additional support, the program continued for another 15 years.
-But in 2021 amid the pandemic, the program pivoted and became the Student Parent Success Program, according to Rachel Kubczak, program director.
+But in 2021 and the onset of the pandemic, the program pivoted and became the Student Parent Success Program, according to Rachel Kubczak, program director.

 The program is now open to all student parents, including undergraduate, graduate and international students.
 UWM now has around 1,300 student parents, according to Kubczak.